#beginner program

 Why trust these guides?
 Where is the proof that they work?
 Who can I contact?

-Nobody has to "trust" these guides blindly.
-If you find any inaccuracies or issues, simply email [email protected] and we'll look into it.
+You do not have to trust these guides blindly.
+If you spot any mistakes or run into issues, email us at [email protected] and we will look into it.

 Why read this Guide?